AnLoMinus/Studies/Udemy/Personal Development/Personal Productivity/Time Management/The Art of Effective Time Management - Get More Done/README.md

 - Commuting or Unnecessary Travels

 # 5 - Understand Cost of Time
-- Understand your true value by calculating your `cost per year = ( Salary + Taxes + Office Expenses + Profit you generate)`
+- Understand your true value by calculating your `cost per year = ( Salary + Taxes + Office Expenses + Profit you generate )`

-Let’s Consider you make $60000 a Year working 40 hours a week.
-- Considering 4 weeks of leaves a year you work for `48 Weeks = 48*40 = 1920 Hours`
+  - Let’s Consider you make $60000 a Year working 40 hours a week.
+Considering 4 weeks of leaves a year you work for `48 Weeks = 48*40 = 1920 Hours`

+- Calculate your hourly rate = cost per year/work hrs per year
+  - 60000$/1920 = 32$/Hour